eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 .. index:: useridresolvers, LDAP, Active Directory

 Each organisation or company usually has its users managed at a central location.
-This is why privacyIDEA does not provide its own user management but rather connects to existing user stores.
+This is why eduMFA does not provide its own user management but rather connects to existing user stores.

 UserIdResolvers are connectors to those user stores, the locations,